Kentik - Network Observability

 Scalability: A proper network topology allows for easy expansion as the organization grows or its requirements change.
 This enables the network to accommodate new devices, users, and applications without significant disruption or a complete redesign.

-Security: A well-structured network topology can improve security by allowing for better access control and segmentation of network traffic.
+Network Security: A well-structured network topology can improve security by allowing for better access control and segmentation of network traffic.
 This can help prevent unauthorized access, contain potential security threats, and ensure data confidentiality, integrity, and availability.

 Manageability: A well-organized network topology simplifies network management and maintenance.
 Network administrators can more easily identify and troubleshoot issues, monitor performance, and apply updates or changes with minimal disruption.

-Physical vs. Virtual Network Topology
+Physical Network Topology vs. Virtual Network Topology

 Many modern networks consist not just of physical infrastructure—the hardware switches, routers, cables, and other equipment that constitute the actual network—but also one or more virtual or software-defined networks.
-The latter networks operate on top of the physical network, restricting traffic flows and device communications that aren’t enforced at the physical level.
+Software-defined networks operate on top of the physical network, restricting traffic flows and device communications that aren’t enforced at the physical level.

 Network topologies must be able to represent the relationship between nodes at both a physical and a virtual level.
 In other words, a network topology should reveal how virtual machines or containers whose IP addresses are assigned via software, as opposed to physical routers, relate to each other on the network.